sailing-yacht-research-foundation/geo-data-slicer/README.md

 After running the container, install the dependencies with `npm install`, and start the service with one of this way:

 - `npm run dev` to run on development mode using nodemon.
 Any changes to the source code will trigger reload on http server.
-- `pm2 start src/main.js` This will run the service with pm2, and restart the application whenever unhandled exception is thrown.
+- `pm2 start` This will run the service with pm2, and restart the application whenever unhandled exception is thrown.

+To stop pm2 service, run `pm2 stop geoslicer`

 ## Logs